Marceillo/shark-run/README.md

 ### Unfixed Bugs

-- There are no unfixed bugs that I are known to me in this app.
+- There are no unfixed bugs that are known to me in this app.

 [Back to top](#contents)